16pj/SNMP16/README.md

 It requires manual setting up of datasources in Grafana.

 4. Trolltrapper is an SNMP traphandling system that is written in Perl and the web interface requires Apache and MySQL.
-This system handles traps receives DANGER and FAIL traps sent from other devices to the local IP and sends traps to the IP address specified by the Web interface via table.php.
+This system handles traps and receives DANGER and FAIL traps sent from other devices to the local IP and sends traps to the IP address specified by the Web interface via table.php.